PITI: What It Is And What It Means For Your Mortgage

 What Is PITI?
 A Closer Look At The Expenses That Make Up Your Monthly Payments

 Looking at the purchasing price of a home can give you some insight into the expenses involved.
 However, you can get deeper insight by examining the individual costs that comprise your monthly mortgage payment.

 A mortgage is the loan a lender gives you to purchase a home.
-When you receive the funds, the home is used as collateral, and you are charged a fee for the privilege of borrowing money.
-Over the course of the loan, you must pay back the principal – the amount of money you borrowed to purchase the property – and interest – the fee charged by the lender based on the amount borrowed.
+When you receive the funds, the home is used as collateral, and you’re charged a fee for the privilege of borrowing money.
+Over the course of the loan’s amortization schedule, you pay back the principal (the amount of money you borrowed to purchase the property) and interest (the fee charged by the lender based on the amount borrowed).

 How PITI Impacts Your Mortgage

 Your PITI directly impacts your mortgage because it makes up your payments.
 However, you can and should use PITI to work backward.
 By examining your PITI, both you and your lender can determine the extent to which you are a good candidate for homeownership.